niuers/Distributed-System-Design-Review/Products.md

 3. A complete caching layer before your database layer solves a lot of performance and scalability issues
    * But being able to scale takes more then memcached
    * performance tuning, beginning with identifying the slowest and most used parts
+# Redis
+1. Redis is:
+   * Memcache-ish in-memory key/value store,
+   * But it's also persistent!
+   * And it also has very cool value types:
+   * ○ lists ○ sets ○ sorted sets ○ hash tables ○ appendable buffers

+## Key Features
+1. All data is in memory (almost)
+2. All data is eventually persistent (But can be immediately)
+3. Handles huge workloads easily
+4. Mostly O(1) behavior
+5. Ideal for write-heavy workloads
+6. Support for atomic operations
+7. Supports for transactions
+8. Has pub/sub functionality
+9. Tons of client libraries for all major languages
+10. Single threaded, uses aync.
+IO
+11. Internal scripting with LUA

+## Scaling it up
+1. Master-slave replication out of the box
+2. Slaves can be made masters on the fly
+3. Currently does not support "real" clustered mode....
+4. ...
+But Redis-Cluster to be released soon
+5. You can manually shard it client side
+6. Single threaded - run num_cores/2 instances on the same machine

+## Persistence
+1. All data is synchronized to disk - eventually or immediately
+2. Pick your risk level Vs. performance
+3. Data is either dumped in a forked process, or written as a append-only change-log (AOF)
+4. Append-only mode supports transactional disk writes so you can lose no data (cost: 99% speed loss :) )
+5. AOF files get huge, but redis can minimize them on the fly.
+6. You can save the state explicitly, background or blocking
+7. Default configuration:
+   * Save after 900 sec (15 min) if at least 1 key changed
+   * Save after 300 sec (5 min) if at least 10 keys changed
+   * Save after 60 sec if at least 10000 keys changed

+## Virtual Memory
+1. If your database is too big - redis can handle swapping on its own.
+2. Keys remain in memory and least used values are swapped to disk.
+3. Swapping IO happens in separate threads
+4. But if you need this - don't use redis, or get a bigger machine

+## Features
+1. Get/Set/Incr - strings/numbers
+   * Keys are strings, anything goes - just quote spaces
+   * You can atomically increment numbers
+   * Keys are lazily expired: Be careful with EXPIRE - re-setting a value without re-expiring it will remove the expiration
+1. Atomic Operations
+   * Atomic Operations GETSET puts a different value inside a key, retriving the old one
+   * SETNX sets a value only if it does not exist
+   * SETNX + Timestamp => Named Locks
+3. Lists
+   * Lists are your ordinary linked lists.
+   * You can push and pop at both sides, extract range, resize, etc.
+   * Random access and ranges at O(N)
+   * BLPOP: Blocking POP - wait until a list has elements and pop them.
+Useful for realtime stuff.
+5. Sets
+   * sets of unique values w/ push, pop, etc.
+   * Sets can be intersected/diffed /union'ed server side.
+   * Can be useful as keys when building complex schemata
+7. Sorted Sets
+   * Same as sets, but with score per element
+   * Ranked ranges, aggregation of scores on INTERSECT
+   * Can be used as ordered keys in complex schemata
+   * Think timestamps, inverted index, geohashing, ip ranges
+9. Hash Tables
+   * Hash tables as values
+   * Think of an object store with atomic access to object members
+11. PubSub
+   * Clients can subscribe to channels or patterns and receive notifications when messages are sent to channels.
+   * Subscribing is O(1), posting messages is O(n)
+   * Think chats, Comet applications: real-time analytics, twitter
+13. SORT
+   * Keep in mind that it's blocking and redis is single threaded.
+Maybe put a slave aside if you have big SORTs
+15. Transactions
+   * MULTI, ...., EXEC: Easy because of the single thread.
+   * All commands are executed after EXEC, block and return values for the commands as a list.
+   * Transactions can be discarded with DISCARD.
+   * WATCH allows you to lock keys while you are queuing your transaction, and avoid race conditions
+1. Lessons Learned
+   * emory fragmentation can be a problem with some usage patterns.
+Alternative allocators (jemalloc, tcmalloc) ease that.
+   * 64 bit instances consume much much more RAM.
+   * Master/Slave sync far from perfect